Notes From the Road:

 Catalonia’s ever-changing landscapes are, like its inhabitants, both enduring and endearing.
 The scattered peaks of the Pyrénées guard lush valleys that curl down to the Costa Brava, a coastline of sea-smashed cliffs.
 In the villages, enchantment spills into the streets from doors and windows.
 Flower pots proudly occupy windowsills, fighting the fresh linen for the attention of a Mediterranean sun, and in the cafés, you’re never short for company and conversation—if you can understand it.

 But back to my predicament in the pub.
-I was searching for the mountain village of Meranges where, I had been told, there existed a place called Can Borrell—the perfect place to start our journey through Catalonia, not to mention the perfect spot in which to store our bicycles before the start of a trip!
+I was searching for the village of Santa Pau, nestled in the lush hills of the Garrotxa region.
+I had been told that there, existed a place called Cal Sastre—the perfect place to start our journey through Catalonia, not to mention the perfect spot in which to store our bicycles before the start of a trip!
 Thanking the crowd for their help and for switching languages to do so, I continued on with a clearer image of where I was headed.

 But as I navigated a tiny mountain road, the sun dipped below the horizon, exiting a crimson sky.
 The sight was unlike anything I could have imagined.
 I found Can Borrell and met the wonderful characters who own it; we sat down to have a chat in front of the fire place as the sunset played out the day’s finale.
 Had I not gotten lost, I would probably have been back at my hotel, eyes glued to my laptop instead of that incredible sunset.